SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ```
 <img src="images/new10.png"/>

-15. Now Open the new powershell window and need to configure the local git repository to know about the website.
+15. Now Open the new powershell window and need to configure the local git repository to know about the website.You need to ensure,you are running this command in **C:\code\bikeshop** directory.
 To do this we will add a new remote to the repository:
 ```
 git remote add website "https://username@<webappname>.scm.azurewebsites.net/uniquename.git"
 ```